Esri/position-analysis-js/README.md

 - portalUrl: the Portal for ArcGIS URL.
 - sharingPath: a relative path such that portalUrl + sharingPath is the full sharing URL for the portal.
 - proxyRequired: true if the ArcGIS API for JavaScript needs to use a proxy and false otherwise.
 A proxy is required when hosting the application on a different domain than Portal for ArcGIS and may be required in other situations.
 Read [the proxy page documentation](http://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html) for further details.
 - proxyUrl: the relative or absolute URL to the proxy page.
+In most cases, the default value is most appropriate.
 - labelColor: the label color, expressed as a hex string (e.g. "#738C3D").
 - locateEventUrl: the URL of the geoprocessing task used by the Locate Event tool.
 - locateEventInputParameterName: the feature set input parameter name for the Locate Event tool.